 “In 18 of the last 18 federal and state elections, we’ve seen the Murdoch media campaign viciously against the Labour Party and viciously in support of the Liberal and National parties,” Rudd described.

 MURDOCH PETITION SIGNED..WE NEED A ROYAL COMMISION INTO MURDOCH OWNING 70% OF OUR PRESS…😡🤬😡😷

 — Cheryl Allder Ladd (@AllderLadd) October 13, 2020

-The petition gained so much traction after it was announced, that Rudd made another video on Sunday claiming that some people were having trouble signing due to the high amount of traffic.
+The petition gained so much traction after it was announced, that Rudd made another video revealing that some people were having trouble signing due to the high amount of traffic.
 The petition was even supported by a fellow ex-prime minister on the other side of politics: the Liberals’ Malcolm Turnbull.

 You can tell how much Murdoch is despised by the number of us who are persevering with that petition despite the difficulties in signing

 — That Antifa Dr Sheep Person🌱💧 (@noplaceforsheep) October 13, 2020

 Yet Rudd also suffered some fallout from the petition, with NewsCorp predictably running numerous smear campaigns against the former PM.
 These included allegations that Rudd was connected to Jeffrey Epstein, in the form of donations from the disgraced financier to an international think tank whose board he presided over.
 Rudd has denied having any knowledge that these donations came from Epstein.

 So have I got this right?
 Murdoch hacks tried to smear Kevin Rudd for #MurdochRoyalCommission campaign by linking Rudd to Jeffrey Epstein, but this has backfired by highlighting Rudd didn't know Epstein, but Murdoch was the one whose number was in Epstein's little black book?
 Wow